cds-snc/gcds-docs/src/en/components/details/design.md

 - Hide content the reader can choose to access for a task that involves some analysis to make a choice.
 - Segment content in a list so a person can select to read the part or parts most relevant to them.
 - Include supporting content that is important but secondary to the main task.
+- Use the details component to conceal content that could cause distress.
+The reader can choose to skip or return to the text at the moment that's right for them.
+- For sensitive content, use the title to warn users before they access that content.

+### Use the summary to make content findable

+- Keep the title clear and brief.
+Short titles are easier to scan and can help a person using assistive technology to navigate a set of details components.
+- Write a title that states what the content's about.
+Avoid non-descriptive titles such as "Read more".
+Instead, opt for a specific and descriptive summary, like "Maximum coverage amount for your physio benefit".
+- Avoid similar or identical titles.
+Distinct titles help people know the difference and choose the details they want to read.
+- Avoid increasing cognitive load with content that's difficult to discover or find.

 ### Avoid nesting details